Ascaricus and Merogaisus

 Amphitheatre at Trier in which Ascaric and Merogais were executed along with numerous Frankish soldiers.

-Ascaric or Ascarich (Ascaricus) was an early Frankish war leader, who, along with his co-leader, Merogais, are the earliest known leaders explicitly called Frankish, although the name of the Franks is earlier.
+Ascaric or Ascarich (Ascaricus) and Merogais (Merogaisus, Ragaise) were early Frankish war leaders, who are the earliest known leaders explicitly called Frankish, although the name of the Franks is earlier.

-The Germanic name is a compound of two elements, clearly identified as asca- "ash tree" and -riks "ruler".
+The Germanic name Ascaric is a compound of two elements, clearly identified as asca- "ash tree" and -riks "ruler".